How drug decriminalization in BC could help save lives

 How have other harm reduction policies improved health outcomes for drug users?

 Science-based programs including safe injection sites have helped reduce overdose rates and other mental and physical health emergencies by providing instant medical support from health-care workers at the sites.
 They also increase engagement with the health-care system and connect people with social services.

 What are some other ways government can increase the safety of drug users?

 We can make drug use a social or health issue, not a criminal one.
 We can also limit the harmful effects of drug use by increasing access to a regulated supply of currently illegal drugs, which would help limit the toxic drugs in circulation and prevent overdoses.

 How can family and friends recognize the signs of drug use?
 And what steps can they take to address the problem?

 It’s always hard to see people we love go through difficult times.
 Communication is key.
 Talk to your loved ones.
 Approach them with kindness and compassion.
 Listen and pay attention, particularly now as so many people were isolated during the pandemic.
 You can also access good information about mental health and addiction through your doctor, local health-care clinic or local social services.

 Brett Goldhawk is a writer with UBC Faculty of Medicine.
 This article was republished on June 9, 2022, from UBC Faculty of Medicine.
 You can read the original article here.
+This article was updated on January 26, 2023.
 If you are interested in republishing this article, please contact UBC Faculty of Medicine.